- Sportsmanship

 About WGS

-WGS is a community based not-for-profit corporation established and maintained to provide a summer recreational softball program for the girls of Westchester and nearby suburbs.
+WGS is a community based not-for-profit corporation established and maintained to provide a summer recreational fast-pitch softball program for the girls of Westchester and nearby suburbs.
 The league is organized into four main divisions: T-Ball, open to Kindergarten and First graders, T-Ball offers competitive games in a beginner/teaching atmosphere to help those entering the sport learn how the game is played; Juniors, a competitive group of teams for second through fourth graders that play against each other on Wednesdays and Fridays while still maintaining that learning base; Minors, for fifth through eighth grade girls where the competition on Tuesdays and Thursdays gets tough and teams vie for divisional and end of season tournament honors.
-We may be slow pitch, but we are still damned competitive and loads of fun.
-And coming soon - fall ball!
+Finally and new for 2026, we are establishing travel teams for 16U and 18U girls.
+We may be recreational, but we are still damned competitive and loads of fun.
+And coming to Westchester in 2026 - fast pitch fall ball!

 We're On Facebook Too !!!